a23956491z/all_notes/DevOps/Docker.md

 ```

 ## ENTRYPOINT
-give a start of a command
+only give a start of a command
+need fill argument by user
 ```dockerfile
 FROM Ubuntu